Children benefit from annual podiatry check-ups to ensure their walking patterns support their growth.

 After your child has been walking for six weeks, it is then time to have them fitted for their “first shoes.”

 Choose a shoe that fastens to their foot with enough room at the front for growth (about a thumb width) and deep enough in the toe box that your child can wriggle their toes.

 A small heel is the best as the calf muscles won’t be strained, particularly during growth spurts.

 A sturdy heel counter, firm midsole, and flexible toe area lace-up fastening is best; however, if your child struggles with laces, velcro is the next best thing.

 Ensure there is a thumb width at the front for growth.
 A durable, non-slip sole is also essential.

-Erica and her experienced team offer the complete feet treatment.
-Erica’s team gives patients professional, up to date knowledge using the latest technology in her state of the art consulting rooms.
+The experienced team at Erica Dash Podiatry offer the complete feet treatment for your children.
+Our podiatrists may offer one or a combination of the following treatment options for foot problems.
+Our podiatry team give teens and toddlers professional, up to date knowledge using the latest technology in their state of the art consulting rooms

 Dry Needling is an excellent choice of therapy for children as it relaxes muscle tissue and lengthens the muscle in a short space of time.

 It is an effective treatment in children as their muscles usually respond quickly, this therapy is great for patients of any age and can work well with stretching.